joelrip/StandingsTracker/README.md

-# USLTracker
+# StandingsTracker
-Charting the USL season
+Charting the 2017 season